 greenthen the text color of the corresponding element will be green.

-- If the document's stylesheet has not specified a value then it will be inherited form the parent element (if possible).
+- If the document's style sheet has not specified a value then it will be inherited from the parent element (if possible).
 For example; if we have a paragraph (

 <p>) inside a

 fontproperty defined then it will inherit the Arial font.

 - If none of the above are available, the initial value for the element as specified by the CSS specification is applied.